Waste management system for Carti Island communities

 Carti is a group of island communities totalling about 1,000 residents located in the western side of the Kuna Yala Indigenous Territory.
 Relatively easy access to Carti and the incredible beauty of its white sand beaches are the main reasons that tourism has significantly increased.
 Tourism has brought a problem: a major increase in garbage.

 Seacology is providing equipment for a comprehensive waste management and recycling system for the five island communities where the Kuna have installed homestay facilities.
 In exchange for the equipment, the Kuna Indigenous Congress, along with the Carti community leadership, will draft waste management regulations for the area, comprising more than 7,413 acres of marine, island, and coastal habitat.
 It is expected that the improvised landfills and the pollution they bring will begin to disappear, helping secure the long-term survival of this mostly pristine natural environment and turning tourism into a more sustainable and less polluting economic activity.

 Full or partial funding for this project provided by

 - Seacology received a final report for the project, detailing the success in establishing the permanent landfill in Arega and the amendment of the local constitution to legally enshrine a...

 - According to Field Representative Lenin Riquelme, ‘Delivery of equipment has been long completed as plastic bottle crushers and weighing scales have been already handed to local island health...

 - May 2012

-- March 27, project equipment including can crushers, trash baskets, paper and plastic cutters, plastic bottle crushers, plastic bags and gloves were distributed to specific strategic locations....
+- On March 27, equipment including can crushers, trash baskets, paper and plastic cutters, plastic bottle crushers, plastic bags, and gloves were distributed to specific strategic locations.
+These...